Canby School District

 Canby School District is an 85 sqmi public school district based in Canby, Oregon, United States, and serving students in Canby and the surrounding rural area of Clackamas County, including the community of Carus, parts of the city of Wilsonville, and as far south as the Ninety-One School near Hubbard.
-There are approximately 5,000 students enrolled in the district's eight schools, which include five elementary schools, one middle school, one K-8 school, and one high school.
-The superintendent is Dr. Aaron Downs.
+There are approximately 4200 students enrolled in the district's eight schools, which include five elementary schools, one middle school, one K-8 school, and one high school.
+The superintendent is Jennifer Patterson.

 Demographics

 According to the National Center for Education Statistics, the school district's general population was 82% Caucasian, 14% Hispanic or Latino of any race, 2% Asian, and 2% two or more races.
-The median household income was $67,892, with 10.8% of families making an income below the poverty level.
+The median household income was $92,312 in 2022, with 10.8% of families making an income below the poverty level.
 Just 4.9% of children 5 years or older spoke English less than very well with 20.9% speaking English very well or 74.2% speaking English only.

-From 2009 to 2017, the percentage of homeless students increased from 6.6% to 9.1%, and the total number thereof increased from 332 to 431.